HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 #### JavaScript Bytes

-Increased weight of JavaScript files carries an additional penalty to performance, as not only is the pure size a consideration, a browser needs to parse and execute the JavaScript, which can be a costly process, especially on lower powered devices.
+Increased weight of JavaScript files carries an additional penalty to performance, as not only is the pure size a consideration, a browser needs to parse and execute the JavaScript, which can be a costly process, especially on lower-end devices.

 {{ figure_markup(
   image="distribution-of-javascript-response-sizes-by-device-type.png",